You know what they call the last person to finish a triathlon? A TRIATHLETE!!

 We are proud to have Candlewood Suites as our preferred accommodations for the Hawk Island Triathlon.
 This property is conveniently located on the last leg of the bike course at 3545 Forest Road, next to MSU’s University Club and Forest Akers Golf Course.

 Hotel guest rooms have a kitchenette, free internet access, and on-site fitness center.
 And they are pet friendly!
-Room rate for triathletes and their families is $89 per night.
+Discounted room rates are availalbe for triathletes and their families.
 Reserve your suite by calling (517) 351-8181.See the Sights!